[ Skip Main Nav ]

 “Its fortunes are closely watched because it is the giant of for-profit postsecondary education; it received $1.8 billion in federal student aid in 2004- 5… “Wall Street has put them under inordinate pressure to keep up the profits, and my take on it is that they succumbed to that,”

-FACT: The University of Phoenix was well on its way to becoming the nation’s largest private university well before its parent company, the Apollo Group went public.
+FACT: The University of Phoenix was well on its way to becoming the nation’s largest private university well before its parent company, the Apollo Education Group went public.
 Universities don’t become large because of “low overhead” or “high profits” but rather because of demand for quality academic programs.
 University of Phoenix is one of the very few institutions of higher learning – public or private - completely devoted to providing access to higher education for working students.
 It is commonly recognized, even among traditional academics, for its innovative teaching/learning model.

 University of Phoenix is the largest institution of higher learning in the U.S. so it is not surprising that its students are the recipients of federal student financial aid, but to speculate that profits trump academic quality is myth, born out of elitist concepts of higher education.